nadarasarbahavan/nadarasarbahavan/README.md

-## Hi there 👋
+## Nadarasar Bahavan

+PhD Candidate at the University of Melbourne working on **Trustworthy AI for Computer Vision** open-set recognition, deepfake detection, and model calibration.

-- 🔭 I’m currently working on Trustworthy AI, Open-set Recognition
+- 🔭 Currently working on representation learning for open-set recognition
+- 📄 Two papers at CVPR 2026 (Findings + Workshop)
-- 🌱 I’m currently learning AI Agents, Evals, AI Engineering
+- 🌱 Exploring AI agents, evals, and inference-time compute
-- 👯 I’m looking to collaborate on Reinforcement Learning and Video Analysis
-- 💬 Ask me about AI Safety
+- 💬 Ask me about trustworthy AI, uncertainty quantification, or FPGAs
+- 🎓 Biomedical engineer by training, systems thinker by disposition